zerratar/SubSync/README.md

 SubSync will also prefer a chosen language over the other, so for me I prefer Swedish but if that one does not exist I want English, you can set this as a startup argument.

+**Note:**
+This tool was created with just a couple of hours so be aware that it may not always work perfectly.
+I do appraciate any problems you may stumble upon either code-wise or functionality when/or if testing this application out.
+Don't be afraid to add an issue!

 ## Building SubSync
 Load up Visual Studio 2017, open SubSync.sln and hit CTRL+SHIFT+B like your life depends on it!